GSA/piv-guides/pages/locally-trusted-ocsp.md

 ## Overview <!-- LaChelle's template.md in various locations suggestions that "Overview" should be 1st section.
 This intro. conforms well to "Overview," so recommend using that title. -->

 Within the **Public Key Infrastructure (PKI)**, the **Online Certificate Status Protocol (OCSP)** is used to determine the status of a public key certificate (RFC 2560, FIPS 201-2).
 An OCSP Responder can functionally replace **Certificate Revocation Lists (CRLs)**, which are "list[s] of revoked public key certificates created and digitally signed by a **Certification Authority**" **(CA)** (FIPS 201-2, NIST SP 800-63, CNSSI 4009) (i.e., the issuer that certified it in the first place).
-A response from an OCSP Responder, as with a CRL, will tell you whether a public key certificate has been revoked by its CA. If your organization relies on Internet-hosted sources <!-- Are Internet-hosted sources ever "internal"? -->for your local network's critical functionality, including the ability to verify certificate statuses, you could use an OCSP Responder, instead of CRLs. <!-- availability of what? -->In this case, your locally trusted OCSP Responder (service) would create a locally hosted, trusted copy of revoked certificate information<!-- Where does the OCSP copy the info from? -->.
-Hosting a local OCSP Responder can ensure that clients (applications and devices)<!-- Correct for "clients"? -->do not experience the Internet disruptions that can occur with either remotely hosted CRLs or OCSP.
+A response from an OCSP Responder, as with a CRL, will tell you whether a public key certificate has been revoked by its CA. If your organization relies on Internet-hosted sources for your local network's critical functionality, including the ability to verify certificate statuses, you could use an OCSP Responder, instead of CRLs.
+In this case, your locally trusted OCSP Responder (service) would create a locally hosted, trusted copy of revoked certificate information<!-- Where does the OCSP copy the info from? -->.
+Hosting a local OCSP Responder can ensure that Clients (applications and devices) do not experience the Internet disruptions that can occur with either remotely hosted CRLs or OCSP.

-If a locally trusted OCSP Responder <!-- Responder?
-Client and Responder? -->is deployed, even mobile clients such as laptops, tablets, and phones could potentially <!-- Explain "potentially." -->use it when remote<!-- "Remote" means using wireless capability that is not part of an agency's or company's wireless? --> (i.e., if your organization configures the OCSP Responder to be exposed to the Internet).
-Clients (applications and devices) should always be configured to "fail-over" to a backup<!-- Backup vs. "next" is more clear. --> source for obtaining certificate-revocation statuses in the event of an Internet disruption. <!-- Are you saying that the OCSP Responder can be that backup source (unclear)? -->A locally trusted OCSP Responder could be that backup source--providing additional resiliency for users who are working on the local network or connected remotely.
-If considering this service, we highly recommended increasing its security by choosing a server name associated with an Internet Protocol (IP) <!-- Did you mean IP? -->address, as discussed in the **_Install Microsoft Windows Server 2012 R2 as an OCSP Responder_** below.
+If a locally trusted OCSP Responder is deployed, even mobile clients such as laptops, tablets, and phones could potentially use it  remotely<!--Could potentially?--> (i.e., if your organization configures the OCSP Responder to be exposed to the Internet).
+Clients should always be configured to "fail-over" to a backup<!-- Backup vs. "next" is more clear. --> source for obtaining certificate-revocation statuses in the event of an Internet disruption.
+A locally trusted OCSP Responder could be that backup source&mdash;providing additional resiliency for users who are working on a local network or connected remotely. <!--The next statement seems like it should be part of the technical discussion--not in the Overview.-->If considering this service, we highly recommended increasing its security by choosing a server name associated with an Internet Protocol (IP) <!-- Did you mean IP? -->address, as discussed in the **_Install Microsoft Windows Server 2012 R2 as an OCSP Responder_** section.

-> <i class="icon-info"></i>  <!-- This is still pretty long for an Info call-out box. -->**Transparent Caching Proxy&mdash;an Alternative Backup (Fail-over) Method.** The **Transparent Caching Proxy** is a highly effective method of obtaining and providing CRLs during Internet, CRL, or OCSP service disruptions and could preclude the need for a locally trusted OCSP.
+> <i class="icon-info"></i>  <!-- This is pretty long for an Info call-out box. -->**Transparent Caching Proxy&mdash;an Alternative Backup (Fail-over) Method.** The **Transparent Caching Proxy** is a highly effective method of obtaining and providing CRLs during Internet, CRL, or OCSP service disruptions and could preclude the need for a locally trusted OCSP.
 This proxy can also greatly reduce Internet connection-bandwidth consumption.
 To use a Transparent Caching Proxy, configure it to frequently check the end-point for modified <!--Explain file types.-->**.p7c** and **.crl** files so that the cache maintains the most up-to-date information.
 Additionally, you can configure a script on any host "behind" the transparent cache to regularly download chosen CRLs.
-This will keep the cache "fresh" even when users on the local network are not downloading CRLs during off-peak (i.e., non-working) hours.<!-- Don't understand the point about downloading CRLs during off-peak hours effect freshness of cache (unclear)? --> To learn more about how to configure a Transparent Caching Proxy, see _(insert link to relevant document here)_.<!--Really recommend putting a link to a procedure here, rather than making folks go search for a website, document, etc.-->
+This will keep the cache "fresh" even when users on the local network are not downloading CRLs during off-peak (i.e., non-working) hours.<!-- Don't understand the point about downloading CRLs during off-peak hours effect freshness of cache (unclear)? --> To learn more about how to configure a Transparent Caching Proxy, see _(insert link to relevant document here)_.<!--Recommend putting a link to a procedure here, rather than making folks go search for a website, document, etc.-->

 ## Assumptions

-To be able to effectively use these OCSP Responder procedures, we recommend that you possess the following: <!-- Since this guide requires a technical user, where the "assume no prior knowledge" is not appropriate, we might add Assumptions about the user's level of expertise in relevant areas.
+To effectively use these OCSP Responder procedures, we recommend that you possess the following: <!-- Since this guide requires a technical user, where the "assume no prior knowledge" is not appropriate, we might add Assumptions about the user's level of expertise in relevant areas.
 I took a guess at these.
-In LaChelle's template.md for some repos includes a section in this position called "Assumptions," recommend we use that here -->:
+In LaChelle's template.md for some repos includes a section in this position called "Assumptions," recommend we use that here.
+This may not be appropriate.
+Just a thought.-->:

   * System administrator (SA) or network administrator privileges/permissions
   * Experience with network configurations